EXPLAINER: What is the Strategic Petroleum Reserve?

 The future of oil and gas in the U.S. is a political flashpoint and source of tension, especially as companies and government agencies grapple with climate change and the transition to cleaner sources of energy.

-On one hand, the U.S. oil and gas industry has been praised by some political leaders for creating energy independence.
+On the one hand, the U.S. oil and gas industry has been praised by some political leaders for creating energy independence.
 Where the U.S. once relied heavily on imports, other nations now rely on the U.S. for oil.
 It’s also a job supplier: The oil and gas industry employs more than 10 million people in the U.S. and contributes about 8% of the nation’s gross domestic product, according to the American Petroleum Institute.
 Any impact resulting from Biden’s release of oil from the strategic reserves “is likely to be short-lived unless it is paired with policy measures that encourage the production of American energy resources,” the API said in a statement.